Rules

 It is an angler’s responsibility to become familiar with and follow the rules as stated above and in the KBF updates.
 CKA judges and directors must enforce rules fairly.
 Anyone can make a mistake and if you make one and are penalized, the ruling isn’t personal.
 We want anglers to have fun, catch fish and compete.
 Conversely, you are welcome to make a reasonable challenge to a ruling; even when challenges are not successful, CKA makes a point of listening to anglers and modifying rules after a review at the end of each season.
 CKA will not however modify a rule within the course of a season.

-If you have questions, email a director and ask.
+If you need clarification after reading the rules, contact a CKA director and ask for an official explanation.
 Our tournament directors contribute to KBF’s discussions of national rules standards, and your point might make a helpful difference in wording of a rule or a complete rule change.

 For a full listing and explanation of all current KBF rules, please click here: